jdlafferty/gcp_nwave/ReadMe.md

 - FPGA_version/ : convert the program to FPGA environment

     For ACT language, refer to https://avlsi.csl.yale.edu/act/doku.php?id=language:start.
-    - nn4.act: CHP code of neuron activation process, using message-passing algorithm to better fit the parallelization
+    - nn7.act: CHP code of neuron activation process, using message-passing algorithm to better fit the parallelization
-    - support.c: Since CHP doesn't have exponential function, we define the weights in support.c, and call the function in nn4.act.
-Moroever, we writie a fucntion to read in the .csv file in support.c, and call the function in nn4.act
+    - support.c: Since CHP doesn't have exponential function, we define the weights in support.c, and call the function in nn7.act.
+Moroever, we writie a function to read in the .csv file in support.c, and call the function in nn7.act
     - x.conf: configuration file
-    - compile.sh: compile support.c in order to make it compatible to nn4.act file
+    - compile.sh: compile support.c in order to make it compatible to nn7.act file
-    - Run_actsim_nn4.sh: Command line used to run the nn4.act file

 - variables_record/ : record and analyze all the values during the computation
     - record_variable_values.py: record all the values.
 Index are from random sampling the batch; value are from the computations
     - analyze_variable_values.py: analyze and make histogram plots